PTA (Parent Teacher Association)

-Click for additional resources or to find out more about PTA - Pinellas County PTA(PCCPTA) or Florida PTAThe bylaws attached are for review.
-We will make any needed changes and vote on the new ones at our May meeting.This link is frequently asked questions about PTA officers. https://floridapta.org/faqs/
+Click for additional resources or to find out more about PTA - Pinellas County PTA(PCCPTA) or Florida PTAThe By-laws attached are for review.
+Any needed changes will be voted on at a May meeting.This link is frequently asked questions about PTA officers. https://floridapta.org/faqs/